EV Charging Connectors: Explained - We Power Your Car

 EV Charging Connectors: Explained

-The amount of technical jargon when it comes to the world of electric vehicles and charging can be overwhelming, especially when it comes to EV connector types.
+The amount of technical jargon when it comes to the world of electric vehicle charging can be overwhelming, especially when it comes to EV connector types.
 So, in order to help make the subject easier to digest, we are going to take an in-depth look at EV charging connector types in this blog.
 We will explain the different EV connector types out there, where you would find them, and how to spot the difference.

-Type 1 Connector (Fast Charging) – Type 1 connectors have a 5-pin design and only work with single-phase electricity supplies.
+Type 1 connectors have a 5-pin design and only work with single-phase electricity supplies.
 They have a maximum charging rate of 7.4kW.
 Type 1 is not as common as Type 2 in the UK and is usually the standard in the Asian, American and Japanese markets.
 Some electric vehicles still have Type 1 as standard, such as Citroen C-Zero, Ford Focus Electric, and Mitsubishi Outlander PHEV.
 However, Type 1 connectors are usually found on older models of electric vehicles in Europe.

 Below is a list of electric vehicle models in the UK that utilise the type 1 socket: